3 min reading time

 What is an ILT?

-Instructor-Led Training is the practice of conducting training with an Instructor ‘present’ (in person or via webinar).
-The Instructor’s knowledge of the subject matter helps the individual or the group to understand the topic in greater detail.
+Instructor-Led Training is the practice of conducting training with an instructor present either in-person or virtually.
+Whether online or in-person, the instructor’s knowledge of the subject matter helps the individual or group understand the topic more effectively.

 - Small group class